 General characteristics of the study population: a total of 241 fulfilling the inclusion criteria were interviewed for the study.
 About two-third 154 (63.9%) were females.
 Most of them aged 50-64 years 117 (48.5%), resided from rural residencies 146 (60.3%), had a moderate monthly income level of 100.00-500.00$ 174 (72.2%), and were educated up to primary level 86 (35.7%).
 The socio-demographic data are illustrated in Table 1.

 Knowledge of the study population about diabetic retinopathy: regarding the knowledge, the first section addressed the general knowledge of the patients regarding DM.
 In the section, majority identified the correct test for diagnosing DM (69.3%), and the one that reflects control of blood sugar (76.8%).
-Similarly, majority acknowledged that DM is treatable disease (85.1%), and requires life-long control (88.0%).
+Similarly, majority acknowledged that DM is a treatable disease (85.1%), and requires life-long control (88.0%).
 However, only few correctly identified all the factors that help keep DM under control (22%).
 In the second section, the questions assessed the knowledge of the participants about DR. Most of them knew that DM affects the eye (74.7%), and that it causes retinopathy and cataract (53.1%).
 However, only few knew that once DR is formed, no normal vision restoring is possible (30.3%), that all DM should have periodic and regular eye check-up for DR (37.3%), and if not treated, it causes blindness (37.8%).
-In overall, the participants revealed average (55.2%) knowledge level about DR. This data is shown in Table 2.
+Overall, the participants revealed average (55.2%) knowledge level about DR. This data is shown in Table 2.

 Attitude of the study population toward diabetic retinopathy: in the attitude section, majority agreed to the importance of going regular check-up even if the blood glucose is under control (91.3%), and the possibility of keeping blood sugar under control (86.3%).
 Similarly, most of them agreed to going regular eye check-up even if the blood glucose is under control (71.4%) or there is no indication of eye problem (68.5%).
 In addition, majority disagreed skipping medications (64.7%), taking medications without prescription (85.9%), or replacing it with herbal medicines (68.5%).
 Less than half disagreed eating sweets (40.7%) and that normal blood glucose can be maintained by daily activities without exercise (38.2%).
 In general, most of the participants reported favorable attitude (79.3%) towards DR. Attitude assessment questions are illustrated in Table 3.